asuzukosi/vidinie/readme.md

-# VidGen - PDF to Video Generator
+# Vidinie - Transform articles into engaging videos

-Transform PDF documents into professional explainer videos with AI-powered narration and multiple visual styles.
+Vidinie - Transform articles into engaging videos.

 ## What It Does

-VidGen automatically converts PDFs into engaging video content:
+Vidinie automatically converts PDFs into engaging video content:
 - Extracts and analyzes document structure and images
 - Generates natural narration scripts with AI
 - Creates professional voiceover audio